 Force, Royal Canadian Air Force, Irish Air Force, Polish Air Force,

 South African Air Force and of course Great Britain's Royal Air

 Avro Tutor Floatplanes

-Fifteen Avro Tutor biplane aircraft were produced as two-seater floatplanes, they were designated the Avro 646 Sea Tutor, five of these remained in RAF service at the outbreak of WW2.
+two-seater floatplanes, and designated the Avro 646 Sea Tutor.
+Five of these remained in RAF service at the outbreak of WW2.

 Avro Tutor Specifications:

 Avro Tutor Crew: Pilot and trainee in tandem

 Avro Tutor Engine: Single 215/240-h.p.
 Armstrong Siddeley "Lynx IVC" engine

 Avro Tutor Gross weight: 2,548 lb (1,115 kg)